Watercolor Note Cards

 - Cut to size desired.
 5 x 7 inches is a good size for a card.

-- Palette available at any store with craft section for about $1
+- Water Color set or a palette available at any store with craft section.

 - Plastic container for water